rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 ### MAC address / IP address

-A **MAC address** is a physical identifier written in the factory in a memory.
+A **MAC address** is a physical identifier written in the factory onto the device.
+This is sometimes referred to as the hardware address.
 It consists of 6 bytes often given in hexadecimal form (for example 5E:FF:56:A2:AF:15).
 It is composed of : 3 bytes of the manufacturer identifier and 3 bytes of the serial number.

 > :warning: **WARNING:**